Integration of A-Parser with Redis: advanced API

 /index.php

-- page with the results of the service
+- a page with the service's results

 When requesting results.php